nathanmacinnes/injectr/README.md

 ## Share it ##

 **injectr** is under the [MIT License](http://www.opensource.org/licenses/MIT).
+[Fork it](https://github.com/nathanmacinnes/injectr).
+Modify it.
 Pass it around.
-Or just link to https://github.com/nathanmacinnes/injectr/.